cambiatus/backend/.github/contributing.md

 1. If the integration test passes then will push the change to `production` or `demo` sever and conduct a final test.
 2. If all test passes, then we are live!

-# Community
-You can chat with the core team on the discord channel linked above.
-We try to be available on all weekdays.

 # Deployment
 Deployment is very straight forward in Cambiatus.
 We use standard Elixir releases so you'll need just some quick steps: